 You have to lend or buy special tools to perform various operations each season, which add up more expenses.

 Hiring a professional start from $100-200 a month, depending on your location, lawn size, and the types of plants you’re growing.

-Besides damaging your home, mold can put your health at risk.
-The Institute of Medicine found evidence that exposing yourself to mold indoors can cause a series of respiratory issues, such as shortness of breath, cough, and in some cases, asthma.
+Besides damaging your home, mould can put your health at risk.
+The Institute of Medicine found evidence that exposing yourself to mould indoors can cause a series of respiratory issues, such as shortness of breath, cough, and in some cases, asthma.

-Removing mold can cost you thousands of dollars, depending on how large the contaminated area is.
+Removing mould can cost you thousands of dollars, depending on how large the contaminated area is.
 If you clean it right from the start, you could solve the problem with less than $500.

-To avoid mold, you should control the moisture levels inside your home — it shouldn’t be higher than 50 percent all day long.
-If you see small spots that look like mold on hard surfaces, you can clean them with a bleach solution (1 cup of laundry bleach in 1 gallon of water).
+To avoid mould, you should control the moisture levels inside your home — it shouldn’t be higher than 50 per cent all day long.
+If you see small spots that look like mould on hard surfaces, you can clean them with a bleach solution (1 cup of laundry bleach in 1 gallon of water).